-Window replacement is a common yet effective home improvement project that can create a huge difference in home’s overall appearance.
-The impact of window replacement has proven amazing results on resale value and grabbing attention of potential buyers.
-Though, the project is not as easy as it seems like.
+Window replacement is a common yet effective home improvement project that can create a huge difference in a home’s overall appearance.
+The impact of window replacement has proven amazing results on resale value and grabbing the attention of potential buyers.
+Though, the project is not as easy as it seems.
 Homeowners have to make a lot of decisions, the most important being the selection of window style.

 Traditionally, there are three styles to consider among which, fixed-pane windows top the list.
 Although the windows do not open and have tight sealing around the edges, there is no chance for air to penetrate.
 Fixed windows are quite easy to clean and provided with double or triple panes that increase energy efficiency and insulation.

-If you are planning to purchase replacement windows in Toronto, awning window usually is one of the low-cost choices for you.
-Practically, they are very effective because they are one of the few window designs that you can leave open in a rainy day because they can hinder water from penetrating in the structure.
+If you are planning to purchase replacement windows in Toronto, an awning windows usually is one of the low-cost choices for you.
+Practically, they are very effective because they are one of the few window designs that you can leave open on a rainy day because they can hinder water from penetrating in the structure.
 Technically, the water flows along the panes and drips to the bottom.

 This is another impressive replacement window style that investors find irresistible to use.
 This design of window resembles picture windows, but their functionality is entirely different as their panes are capable of opening by swinging out to either side.

-Casement windows are dual purpose windows in that they can keep drafts at bay or allow air flow through it.
+Casement windows are dual-purpose windows in that they can keep drafts at bay or allow airflow through them.
 This is possible especially in cases where one side can open in both directions because they can ‘scoop’ the air from outside to the inside of the room with ease.
-These design of casement windows can be made from vinyl materials or any other material recommended by the owner of the property.
+These design casement windows can be made from vinyl materials or any other material recommended by the owner of the property.

 In conclusion, based on the above-elaborated benefits, the decision of choosing the best style for investment properties lies with you.
 Either you opt for awnings Toronto windows, casement windows, or slider windows, the one you choose will serve your intended purpose.